decodelabs/systemic/README.md

-# systemic
+# Systemic
-Reusable PHP system info all in one place
+Get access to useful global system and environment info all in one place.